 Whether you’re considering ending your marriage or are currently in divorce proceedings, this article will help you understand the legal framework surrounding Virginia’s divorce laws and their process.

-Going through a divorce is a complex and challenging process, especially when you consider that each state has its own specific laws and local rules that govern the divorce process.
+Divorce is a complex and life-changing event, especially since each state has its own specific laws and local rules governing the divorce process.

 The goal of this article is to provide a summary overview of Virginia’s divorce laws, giving special attention to the following divorce topics: